 An approval letter will provide the details of initial occupancy including current rent amount, security deposit requirement and the date of the scheduled move in.
 Upon receiving the approval notification, the applicant household will be required to contact the property management office to confirm the scheduled move in date to the community.
 An apartment will be held for a maximum of 14 calendar days for an applicant.
-Hardships can be considered for extending a hold on a unit and additional 14 calendar days or the application can be transferred to the next available unit of the same type and designation.
+Hardships can be considered for extending a hold on a unit.

-A denial letter will include information on obtaining the reports and information used as the basis of a denial, including how to obtain a copy of the record, with an opportunity for the applicant to dispute the accuracy and relevance of the information and an offer of an informal review.
+A denial letter will include information on obtaining the reports and information used as the basis of a denial, including how to obtain a copy of the record, with an opportunity for the applicant to dispute the accuracy and relevance of the information and an offer of an informal hearing.

 The family will be given 10 calendar days to dispute the accuracy and relevance of the information.
-If the family does not contact Housing Kitsap to dispute the information within that 10 calendar days,

-Housing Kitsap will proceed with issuing the notice of denial of admission.
-A family that does not exercise their right to dispute the accuracy of the information prior to issuance of the official denial letter will still be given the opportunity to do so as part of the informal review process.
+If the family does not contact Housing Kitsap to dispute the information within that 10 calendar days, Housing Kitsap will proceed with issuing the notice of denial of admission.
+A family that does not exercise their right to dispute the accuracy of the information prior to issuance of the official denial letter will still be given the opportunity to do so as part of the informal hearing process.
 The denial notices will include the required notices related to denying admission to applicants who may be victims of domestic violence, dating violence, or stalking.